klsoundarya/Tales-from-South-India/README.md

 - I will Integrate maps to showcase tourist spots, hotels, and transport availabilities.
   - Will add an calendar of local events and festivals for travelers to take an experience of cultural experience in south india.
   - Develop detailed travel guides for each state, covering attractions, culture, cuisine, and tips.
-  - I will Expand the content with engaging blogs and articles sharing travel stories and tips.
+  - I will Expand the content with engaging blogs, images and articles sharing travel stories and tips.
   - Will add a dark mode toggle in the future to allow users to switch between a light and dark color scheme.
 This feature gives users the option to choose the mode that is more comfortable for them, especially in low-light environments or for those who prefer darker interfaces.

   </details>